David Bruce (brewer)

-Alexander David Michael Bruce (born 5 July 1948 in Shimla, India) is a British entrepreneur who has been involved in the international brewing and leisure industry since 1966, in a career that has covered both production and retailing.
+Alexander David Michael Bruce is a British entrepreneur who has been involved in production and retailing within the international brewing and leisure industry since 1966.

-Early life

-He attended Cheltenham College.
-His father died when he was young.

 Career

 Bruce began his career in 1966, brewing with both Courage Brewery and Theakston Brewery (in North Yorkshire) for six years.
 This was immediately followed by six years licensed retail work with Charram Ltd and The Star Group of Companies.

 Firkin Brewery

 Bruce went on to found the Firkin Pub chain and Bruce's Brewery, which started as a single pub in Elephant and Castle, London, in 1979.
 Peter Austin oversaw his choice of kit and the design for its small basement brewery.
 He borrowed £10,000, secured against his house, and opened the Goose and Firkin at 47 Borough Road (A3202) next to the junction of Southwark Bridge Road and a railway bridge leading to Blackfriars station over the river to the north, and close to the Ministry of Sound and the Student Centre of the Polytechnic of the South Bank (now London South Bank University).
 The pub is now the Duke of York.
 By 1986 he had six Firkin pubs and ten by 1988, turning over £3m; at the time Britain had 75,000 pubs.
 The pubs sold their own beer, Dogbolter.
 Each pub cost around £250,000.
-The Firkin motto was Usque ad Mortem Bibendum.
+The Firkin motto was Usque ad Mortem Bibendum ("drink until you die").

-In February 1988, Bruce put his eleven Firkin pubs up for sale, selling them for £6.6m in May 1988 to Midsummer Leisure.
+In February 1988, Bruce put his eleven Firkin pubs up for sale, selling them for £6.6m in May 1988 to European Leisure.
 The chain would grow to 170 sites under a succession of owners until it was bought in 1999 by Punch Taverns, who retired the brand the following year.